Matt1479/TypeScript-Udemy/README.md

 Optional chaining is used when you're not sure whether a certain property on an object is set or if it's undefined.

-For example we're fetching this data from backend:
+For example, let's say we're fetching this data from backend:

 ```ts
 const fetchedUserData = {